Transactional Message Processing

 Internal and external transactions differ in their programming model, in the resource manager used to govern the transaction, and in their usage patterns.

 Internal transactions are executed by creating an instance of the MessageQueueTransaction class and associating it with an instance of the MessageQueue component.
 An internal transaction is the simplest type of transaction.
 Messages are sent between one or more message queues, and Message Queuing's transaction coordinator governs the actions that occur.
 Because you control these steps in the process manually, internal transactions can be thought of as manual or explicit transactions, whereas external transactions are automatic or implicit.

 The programming model for internal transactions are very simple — you call the Begin method of the MessageQueueTransaction class and pass an instance of this class to the sending or receiving method.
 You then call Commit to save the transaction's changes to the destination queue.
-For more information, see Sending Messages Within Internal Transactions.
+For more information, see How to: Send Messages Within Internal Transactions.

 Internal transactions are somewhat limited in functionality, in that you cannot perform transactions with non-message queuing resources such as databases.
 If you want to interact with a database in a transaction, you must use external transactions.
 However, in spite of these limitations, internal transactions have better performance than external transactions.

 Both internal and external transactions require that you send the messages to a queue that has been marked as transactional.
-For more information, see Creating Transactional Queues.
+For more information, see How to: Create Transactional Queues.

 External transactions are typically used when you want to send messages between queues and another type of resource.
 For example, you might want to retrieve a message from a queue and send it to a database, or vice versa.
 External transactions differ from internal transactions in several ways: